buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 - `--timeout` (Ex.
 '30m', '1h'): If set, remote runs that have been running for longer than this duration will be canceled automatically.
 This only applies to a single attempt, and does not include multiple retry attempts.
+- `--run_from_branch` `--run_from_commit`: If either of these is set, the remote runner will run off the specified GitHub ref.
+By default if neither is set, the remote GitHub workspace will mirror the local state (including any non-committed local diffs).

 In order to run the CLI with debug logs enabled, you can add `--verbose=1` between `bb` and `remote`.
 Note that this is a different syntax from the rest of the